Free shipping - Order above £50

 The reason for this is because they survive longer and save you money, whereas a plastic tank must be replaced once it begins to deteriorate.

 Despite the tremendous personalization options, the bulk of vapes still have a similar tank design.
 This contains materials such as:

 The tank part of the vape device can be constructed of glass or plastic and this is where the e-liquid is housed.
 The chimney connects to the coil and offers an airway through the tank, with the drip tip functioning as a mouthpiece through which the user may inhale the vapour.

-The base piece is connected to the coil, which is screwed in to establish a connection with the battery, and the coil is the component that warms up to generate the vapour that the user may then inhale.
+The base piece is connected to the vape coil, which is screwed in to establish a connection with the battery, and the coil is the component that warms up to generate the vapour that the user may then inhale.

-Cleaning and maintaining your vape tank should be done regularly to ensure smooth device performance but with vape tank packaging boxes are also important for better vaping experience.
+Cleaning and maintaining your vape tanks should be done regularly to ensure smooth device performance but with vape tank packaging boxes are also important for better vaping experience.
 Rinsing your tank regularly will keep e-liquid residue from accumulating.
 Simply take apart all of your components and rinse them under hot water before drying them and reassembling the tank.